To view detailed demographic and economic information about the Lockyer Valley area, please click the link below:

 Gatton has been identified as the principal rural activity centre in the region for future growth in the business, retail and commercial, government and health sectors.
 Laidley, Withcott and Plainland will grow to provide local services to supplement the role of Gatton.
 The region also has boutique villages, such as Forest Hill.

 The region is also serviced by 26 public and private schools, 16 early childhood education and care services, two hospitals and more than 45 community run organisations.
 The University of Queensland Gatton Campus is located just off the Warrego Highway at Gatton and is world-renowned for its veterinary and agricultural courses.

 For more information

-Please contact the Regional Development Team on 07 5466 3505 or email firstname.lastname@example.org for more information.
+Please contact economic development on 1300 00 58752 or email firstname.lastname@example.org for more information.